 Most couples who have been married an extended period of time will probably tell you it’s easy to fall in a rut.
 One day you look at each other and ask how you got to this place, especially when you vowed that you would never be that boring couple who barely has the energy to crawl to bed, much less plan a date night.
 Believe it or not, the routine and mundane can be the quiet killer of relationships.
 If this is you, it’s not too late to do something different.

 Shake things up a bit.
 It’s kind of like working out.
 There are plenty of times you don’t feel like exercising, but you are so glad you pushed yourself after your workout is done.
-The same principle applies here.
+The same principle applies here, because date night matters in small ways that yield big results.
 It doesn’t have to be extravagant, just different than what you usually do.

 Date night may seem like an optional item on your “to-do” list that requires planning and energy you don’t feel like you have right now.
 The truth is, date night is vital for the health of your relationship.
 If money is keeping you from going on a date, barter childcare with a friend for whom you can return the favor, collect all the loose change in your house and car and challenge yourselves to go on a date using that loose change.